-The Council on Environmental Quality (CEQ), technically an office within the “Executive Office of the President,” is actually housed diagonally across the street and around Lafayette Square from the White House in a big old brownstone (on Jackson Place).
+The Council on Environmental Quality (CEQ), technically an office within the “Executive Office of the President,” was long housed diagonally across the street and around Lafayette Square from the White House in a big old brownstone (on Jackson Place).
+As we noted in a post in February 2017 shortly after CEQ was moved, those digs are history.
 Here we collect some of the Lab’s posts about CEQ and its doings.

 A recent Memorandum to general counsels and NEPA liaisons on the practice of tiering and the use of “programmatic” NEPA documents as wholesale environmental impacts analysis.